-Related parties include the board of directors of the Company, close family members and enterprises which are controlled by these individuals as well as certain persons performing similar functions.
+Related parties include directors and officers of the Company, close family members and enterprises which are controlled by these individuals as well as certain persons performing similar functions.

 Effective April 1, 2011, Talon entered into a services agreement with a company owned by an officer and director of Talon (Luis Azevedo) (the "Brazil Agreement").
 Pursuant to the Brazil Agreement, the company provides Talon with certain accounting, legal and general administrative functions in Brazil.
 The Brazil Agreement had an initial term of one year and automatically renewed for additional one year terms, until terminated in accordance with its terms.
 Under the Brazil Agreement, Talon agreed to pay a monthly service fee of US\$33,000.
 Effective May 1, 2012, the parties agreed to lower the monthly service fee to US\$23,000 and, on October 1, 2012, the parties agreed to further lower the monthly service fee to US\$18,000.
 Coupled with the revised fee in October 2012, the parties agreed to a one year term for the Brazil Agreement terminating September 30, 2013, unless extended by agreement of the parties.
 The parties agreed to extend the Brazil Agreement from September 30, 2013 while they renegotiated a new agreement.
-On January 1, 2014, the parties entered into an amended and restated services agreement (the "New Brazil Agreement") pursuant to which the parties agreed to lower the monthly service fee to US\$5,000 for a term of one year, unless extended by agreement of the parties.
+On January 1, 2014, the parties entered into an amended and restated services agreement (the "New Brazil Agreement") pursuant to which the parties agreed to lower the monthly service fee to US\$5,000.
 As part of the negotiation of the New Brazil Agreement which resulted in the lower monthly services fee, the Company agreed to transfer the Campo Grande license to a company controlled by Luis Azevedo for no additional consideration.
-For the six months ended June 30, 2014, fees paid amounted to \$31,000 (2013 - \$55,000).
+For the year ended December 31, 2014, fees paid under the New Brazil Agreement amounted to \$61,000 (2013 - \$208,000).
+In addition, the Company paid additional fees to the same company owned by Luis Azevedo outside of the New Brazil Agreement in the normal course of \$57,000 related to fees for additional legal work in Brazil and assistance with permitting matters.

-Accounts payable and accrued liabilities at June 30, 2014 include \$1,060 payable to a director (December 31, 2013 - \$17,918 payable under the Brazil Agreement).
+Accounts payable and accrued liabilities at December 31, 2014 include \$15,500 payable to certain officers (2013 - \$17,918 payable under the Brazil Agreement).